konakallanikhil/healthcare-disease-analytics-gcp/README.md

 **Key goals include:**

 Understanding disease trends by age group, gender, and country.
 Analyzing the impact of healthcare access and infrastructure (e.g., doctors, hospital beds).
 Correlating treatment types, cost, and vaccine availability with recovery and DALYs.
 Evaluating socioeconomic influence (income, education, urbanization) on public health outcomes.
 Monitoring 5-year health improvements and regional disparities.

+**Technologies Used:**

+GCS is used to store and manage the transactional data Composer, a managed Apache Airflow service, is utilized to orchestrate Dataflow jobs Dataflow, based on Apache Beam, is responsible for data processing, transformation, and loading into BigQuery BigQuery serves as a serverless data warehouse
+Looker, a business intelligence and analytics platform, is employed to generate daily reports These technologies work together to efficiently process, store, and generate reports on the daily transaction data.